-A Danish scientist had made roughly the same discoveries at the same time, and the two gentlemen naturally wound up at odds with each other about which one of them had been first.
+A Danish scientist had made roughly the same discoveries at the same time, and the two naturally disagreed about which one of them had been first.
 At any rate, Rudbeck had performed a scientific feat and as a young man made a name for himself among the learned in Europe.

 After a period abroad Rudbeck returned to Uppsala, and in 1660 he was appointed to one of the chairs at the Faculty of Medicine (at that time there were only two).
-He held the post until 1692, when he was succeeded by his son, Olof Rudbeck, Jr. On several occasions he was rector magnificus of the University.
+He held the post until 1692, when he was succeeded by his son Olof Rudbeck, Jr. On several occasions he was the University’s Vice-Chancellor.

-As an expression of his ambitions in medicine, in the early 1660s he had a Theatrum anatomicum built, for dissections of human cadavers.
-It is easy to imagine what a bold move this was, to build something so large right on top of the university’s main building, that is, the Gustavianum.
-This cupola with its sundial still today lends the building its special character.
+In the early 1660s he had the Theatrum Anatomicum built – an anatomical theatre for dissections of human cadavers.
+It is easy to imagine what a bold move this was, to build something so large right on top of the university’s main building, the Gustavianum.
+Ever since, the cupola with its sundial has given the building its special character.

 Otherwise Rudbeck became best known for his book Atlantica, an extremely patriotic account of ancient history first published in 1677.
 It got a very mixed reception, and by today’s standards it appears quite unscientific and with little bearing on reality.
 However, some of the actual methods that Rudbeck used were sound and even before their time.
 For instance, he tried to date artefacts based on the soil layers they were found in.